dnullptr/phonklean/README.md

 What it does
 - Reconstructs lost detail using the htdemucs transformer inpainting model.
 - Reduces clipping and 90s-style saturation artifacts while preserving character.
+- **Removes drum bleed and gating artifacts** from vocals using harmonic-percussive source separation (HPSS).
 - Works on full mixes or separated stems.

 How it works (overview)